Unprecedented U.S.-British project launches to study the world’s most dangerous glacier

+“For global sea-level change in the next century, this Thwaites Glacier is almost the entire story” — David Holland, a geoscientist at New York University

-The largest U.S.-British Antarctic mission in seven decades officially launched at an event in Cambridge on Monday, as the two countries pooled dollars and scientific resources for missions to West Antarctica’s Thwaites glacier — a Florida-size ice body that, scientists fear, could flood the world’s coastlines in our lifetimes.
+The largest U.S.-British Antarctic collaboration in seven decades officially launched at an event in Cambridge on Monday, as the two countries pooled dollars and scientific resources for missions to West Antarctica’s Thwaites Glacier, a Florida-size ice body that, scientists fear, could flood the world’s coastlines in our lifetimes.

 Past the bump, the ocean gets deeper still, and if Thwaites retreats down that hill, there could be no stopping it.
 Its contribution to sea-level rise could increase dramatically, bumping up the current global rate of 3.2 millimeters (about 0.12 inch) per year.